 Celebrate National Take a Hike Day by taking a hike up Mt.
 Livermore!

-Enjoy this 2.4 mile out-and-back hike that climbs an old carriage road before it meets up with the Crawford-Ridgepole Trail, a trail that connects many of the 50+ SLA trails!
-Beautiful views included.
-This hike is on SLA's Squam Ranger list.
-If you haven't completed these hikes and would like to go with a group, this is a great opportunity to do so!
-Folks are welcome to hike at their own pace and to continue beyond onto the Crawford Ridge Trail.
+Enjoy this moderate, ~3 mile loop trail.
+The trail climbs an old carriage road before it meets up with the Crawford-Ridgepole Trail, a trail that connects many of the 50+ SLA trails!
+Soak up beautiful views at the top of Mt.
+Livermore and then wind down the switchbacks to the Prescott Trail and return via the Old Highway Trail.
+This hike is on SLA's Squam Ranger list, if you are interested in hiking all of our trails and earning a patch.
+Proceeds from the Squam Ranger program support trail maintenance.
+Folks are welcome to hike at their own pace and to continue beyond onto the Crawford Ridge Trail if they want a longer adventure.

 Location: Meet at the SLA and carpool to the trailhead.